-Non-Deferred Shares shall be withdrawable subject to the provisions of rules 51 to 53.
+Non-Deferred Shares shall be withdrawable subject to the provisions of rules 49 to 50.

-Non-Deferred Shares shall not be transferable and the Credit Union shall not issue to a Member a share certificate denoting ownership of a Non-Deferred Share.
+The Credit Union shall not issue to a Member a share certificate denoting ownership of a Non-Deferred Share.

 Deferred Shares

 Members of the Credit Union shall be eligible to purchase Deferred Shares which may be issued by the Credit Union under the terms and obligations as set out in an Issue Document(s).
 Upon purchase the Credit Union shall issue a share certificate denoting ownership of a Deferred Share(s).